fiskl-accounting/help-docs/docs/Settings-Configurations/company-settings.md

  - Company settings
 ---

-The Company settings page allows you to manage your basic company information in Fiskl.
+The `Company Settings` page allows you to manage your basic company information in Fiskl.
 This information is used across various features to ensure accurate reporting and invoicing.

 Access Company settings using the `gear icon` on the top left menu or visit the [Company settings page](https://my.fiskl.com/company-settings) on the web dashboard.

 ## General

-Most values in Company settings can be overridden by a brand in [Templates and brands](./templates-and-brands).
+Most values in `Company Settings` can be overridden by a brand in [Templates and brands](./templates-and-brands).

 - **Company name**: Your official name for invoices, quotes, and reports
 - **Industry**: Helps Fiskl provide relevant features and reports